-Very often System administrator has to work with file and folder operations to get file creation date timestamp, filename to extract all information in CSV based on filter criteria.
+Very often System administrator has to work with file and folder operations to get file creation date timestamp, and filename to extract all information in CSV based on filter criteria.

 I love working with PowerShell scripts as tasks easily get done in no time.
 Using PowerShell to get file creation date format, the filename can be easily retrieved.